musfiqur-m/owasp_juice-shop/README.md

 - Click on Apply and Save

-### **Phase 4: Credentials and access token id creation for security tools**
+### **Phase 4: Credentials and access token ID creation for security tools**

 **Step 1: Create the Sonar token:**
 - Goto SonarQube Dashboard → Administration → Security → Users → Update Tokens (Under Tokens/Beside Token Number)→ Enter a Name → Generate → Copy it.
 - Goto Jenkins Dashboard → Manage Jenkins → Credentials → System → Global credentials (unrestricted) → Add Credentials → Secret text → Paste it in Secret → ID: Sonar−token → Description: Sonar−token → Create.

 **Step 2: Create Snyk token:**
-- Create an account on apps.snyk.io for authentication key for sonar token.
-It will be in the account setting you need to press click to show to get the key.
+- Create an account on apps.snyk.io for the authentication key for sonar token.
+It will be in the account settings you need to press click to show to get the key.
 - Goto Jenkins Dashboard → Manage Jenkins → Credentials → System → Global credentials (unrestricted) → Add Credentials → Secret text → Paste it in Secret → ID: Snyk−token−id → Description: Snyk−token−→Create

 **Step 2: Add DockerHub Credentials:**